I love this product, and I use it for years. I use it in combination with Lancome Absolue Night Premium Bx. It is a combination that works amazing.

 I'm not sure if this cream is doing much for my skin but it is a nice texture and has a nice mild scent.

 My skin is dry and sensitive.
 I have the nighttime version of this pale pink moisturizer.
 It's creamy and spreads easily.
-I use it as a daytime moisturizer, over Estee Lauder's Advanced Night Repair Serum.
-My skin looks and feels moisturized all day.
-Despite the name, there's no lifting and/or firming action.
+I use it as a daytime moisturizer, over Estee Lauder's Advanced Night Repair, when the weather is cool, or as a night cream (over a Bobbi Brown serum) when the weather is warmer.
+It works well under makeup.
+My skin looks and feels moisturized all day/night.
+There's no lifting and/or firming action.
 It has a long ingredient list, but the first three ingredients are water, glycerin, apricot kernel oil.
 The cream comes in a jar.

 This didn't really do it for me.
 As other reviewers have said, it's very thick and heavy, but applies smoothly.
 Left a greasy residue on my forehead, but alas the promised lifting and firming effects were undetectable.